 But I have to admit that, once again, I was disappointed with the lack of imagination.
 While the rituals summon or communicate with a huge variety of strange and horrifying entities, they virtually all follow the same pattern: bang on something rare, do something unspeakable to women or slaves, and some fancy winged transportation is yours for a few hours.
 I think the entire 32-page ritual section could’ve been replaced with two pages of tables.

-Second, how useful is a magic system based on mass sacrifice and torture?
+Second, how attractive is a magic system based on mass sacrifice and torture?
 I’m sure there are plenty of players who’d have no trouble with it; I’ve just never gamed with any.
 Sure, it captures the flavor of pulp sword & sorcery well enough, but it doesn’t strike me as something that will fire the imagination of players eager to re-create the adventures of their favorite heroes.

 Still, Carcosa has a lot going for it.
 The interior art is excellent, and the weird science-fantasy aesthetic is truly effective.
 True, it’s not much use out-of-the-box, but neither were most of those early RPG supplements.
 It does fire the imagination, and it’s easy to picture the kinds of adventures you and your friends could have on the strange alien landscape of the planet Carcosa, and this book will help make it happen.